n4x0r/n4x0r.github.io/_posts/2017-11-17-UnPacking_a_Linux_Tsunami_Sample.md

 <h2> Dynamic Analysis </h2>

-Now that we know what subroutine the malware uses to decode and copy packer stub, the first stage the malware will do is to decode some stub inside the RWX chunk by decoding the data block previoslyshown.
+Now that we know what subroutine the malware uses to decode and copy packer stub, the first stage the malware will do is to decode some stub inside the RWX chunk by decoding the data block previosly shown.
 On our next move we will try to pivot to the destination chunk (chunk `0x00c8f000`) of the decoded stub somehow to remain with our analysis.
 One way to do it could be putting a hardware breakpoint on execution at the `RXW` chunk.
 However, we want to find the cleanest possible way to withness that transition in order to not miss details about the malware's behaviour.
 On the entrypoint routine, after the function `pivot_to_allocate_rwx_pg` we can clearly see that the register context is being saved with a `pusha` instruction.
 After that we can see that two pointers are loaded into the `esi` and `edi` registers.
 Those pointers are the stub source address to be decoded, and the destination buffer addres to transfer the decoded stub.

 <div style="text-align:center"><img src ="https://github.com/n4x0r/n4x0r.github.io/raw/master/images/Tsunami/10.png" /></div>